jrpotter/notebook/memory/virtual.md

 %%ANKI
 Basic
 *Why* is it recommended the swap file is at least as large as physical memory?
-Back: Since otherwise the OS can allocate fewer virtual pages than physical pages.
+Back: Since otherwise the OS is unable to allocate more virtual pages than physical pages.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 Tags: os::linux
 <!--ID: 1755913121305-->